A CMO’s Guide to Voice Search in Less Than Five Minutes

 So what is the force behind the trend — why do people use voice search?

 Voice search is about convenience.
-People say voice assistants improve their quality of life and save them time (according to Adobe data linked to earlier).
+People say voice assistants improve their quality of life and save them time (according to Adobe data linked earlier).

 Voice tech usage statistics per Adobe research.